Code-With-Mavia/To-Do-List-Web/README.md

 # To-Do-List-Web
-A todolist pp on core php with frontnend and backend
+A todolist app on core php with frontnend and backend